Ofisare/VRCompanion/scripts/profiles/README.md

 If you create a profile with the same name as an official, your own profile will be loaded instead.
 So feel free to copy a profile and modify it to your liking.

-There is a more thorough how to in the user_profiles folder with all available gestures, actions etc.
+There is a more thorough how to readme in the user_profiles folder with all available gestures, actions etc.